- Decide on the goal of your Facebook advertising before you get started – this will affect the type of advertising used

 Another benefit to running ads over boosted posts is the ability to add an optional call to action button promoting actions such as ‘shop now’, ‘sign up’, ‘download’ and ‘contact us’ to name a few.

-As you can see below, there is an example of a Boosted Post Ad and a Right Hand Side Ad for Fancies Flowers.
 Within the Facebook ad console you will also find a boost post option.
 This often confuses people as it isn’t immediately clear that there is a difference between boosting a post from the page or the ad console.
 While boosting a post either way will look the same to your audience, boosting posts through the ad manager is a step up from what you can do directly from your business page.